iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/mana.md

 ## Accounts

 Accounts are a critical aspect of the IOTA 2.0 ledger.
-They perform multiple roles such as holding Mana for issuing [blocks](data-structures.md#blocks), staking tokens for validation, delegating tokens to other [validators](validators.md), and claiming rewards from staking or delegation.
+They perform multiple roles, such as holding Mana for issuing [blocks](data-structures.md#blocks), staking tokens for validation, delegating tokens to other [validators](validators.md), and claiming rewards from staking or delegation.
-They contribute to digital autonomy by allowing users to be their own block issuers.
+They contribute to digital autonomy by allowing users to be their block issuers.
-Accounts in IOTA 2.0 align with the W3C DID standard for digital identity, adding to their contribution to digital autonomy.
+Accounts in IOTA 2.0 align with the W3C DID standard for digital identity, contributing to digital autonomy.

 ## Mana

-Mana is a vital resource for interacting with the IOTA 2.0 ledger and making updates to the state via block creation.
+Mana is a vital resource for interacting with the IOTA 2.0 ledger and updating the state via block creation.

 You can obtain mana by:

-* Holding IOTA tokens.
+- Holding IOTA tokens.
-* Purchasing it from other Mana holders
+- Purchasing it from other Mana holders
-* Earn it by participating in [consensus](consensus.md).
+- Earn it by participating in [consensus](consensus.md).

 Unlike traditional blockchains, block creation in IOTA is not reserved for a limited group, and any IOTA account holder can create blocks with their Mana.

 Mana exists in two forms: stored on the unspent outputs and allotted to chosen accounts as BIC credits.
-[Stored mana](#stored-mana-transferrable-mana) is transferable, however, Mana that was allotted as [BIC credits](#bic-credits-mana-for-congestion-control) isn't transferable and can only be used for the block creation process.
+[Stored mana](#stored-mana-transferrable-mana) is transferable.
+However, Mana allotted as [BIC credits](#bic-credits-mana-for-congestion-control) isn't transferable and can only be used for creating blocks.

 ### Potential Mana

 Unspent Transaction Outputs (UTXOs) holding IOTA tokens generate potential Mana based on the value of the tokens and the duration they've been held.
 It's not explicitly stored, but it is consumed when the corresponding IOTA UTXO is consumed.
-Potential Mana can be transferred to any account either as stored Mana or as BIC credits.
+Potential Mana can be transferred to any account as stored Mana or BIC credits.

 ### Stored Mana: Transferrable Mana